 Characterizing coexisting clones within a tumor

 One reason tumors can adapt to our treatment is that they are composed of heterogeneous cells.
 The relative frequencies of subclones within a heterogeneous population changes in response to treatment.
 The progress in quantifying cellular diversity in the past years has been remarkable, in part thanks to advances in single cell sequencing (sc-Seq).
 But scDNA-Seq for example is just one perspective on a tumor cell, in turn yielding only one of many perspectives on the tumor’s population composition.
 Looking at the cell’s RNA instead of the DNA, we will likely see a different population structure.
 And yet another if we look at imaging data and the cells' microenvironment.
-It’s like having a set of different sensors – one that measures smell, another colors, yet another measures displacement – none of them give the complete picture.

 Awards: AACR-Bristol-Myers Squibb Oncology